Convex-Dev/design/cad/004_accounts/README.md

 ### Account Key

-The account key's purpose is to specify which cryptographic key (if any) can be used to control the account
+The account key specifies which cryptographic public key (if any) can be used to control the account

 Each account MAY have a single account key.